-They recognize that additional commercial information on business opportunities and contacts, as well as improved business facilities, will be needed needed by their firms, enterprises, business and other organizations to conclude mutually beneficial contracts in the changing environment.
+They recognize that improved business facilities and additional commercial information on business opportunities and contacts will be needed by their firms, enterprises, business and other organizations to conclude mutually beneficial contracts in the changing environment.

-They agree that commercially viable joint ventures complying with the laws and regulations of both countries can play a role in the further development of commercial relations.
+They agree that commercially viable joint ventures complying with the laws and regulations of both countries could play a role in the further development of commercial relations.